-Intended audience: Laboratory personnel who are involved in immunology and serology testing including technologists, technicians, laboratory managers, supervisors and labroatory directors.
-This course is designed to give a brief overview of basic immune processes, with a focus on some of the more recently discovered concepts.
+Intended Audience: Laboratory personnel involved in immunology and serology testing, including medical laboratory scientists, technicians, laboratory managers, supervisors, and laboratory directors.
+This course is designed to give a brief overview of basic immune processes, focusing on some of the more recently discovered concepts.
 Although clinical applications will be mentioned in some cases, it is intended primarily for those who wish to refresh or update their basic immunology knowledge.

-Author information: Margaret Reinhart, MS, MT(ASCP) is the MLS Program Director and Senior lecturer in Biological Sciences at the University of the Sciences in Philadelphia PA where she teaches hematology, clinical immunology, parasitology, and other related courses.
-She is also adjunct instructor in Hematology at Pennsylvania Hospital, Philadelphia PA.
-She holds a Masters Degree in Biology and in Health Care Administration.
+Author Information: Margaret Reinhart, MS, MT(ASCP) is the MLS Program Director and Senior lecturer in Biological Sciences at the University of the Sciences in Philadelphia, PA, where she teaches hematology, clinical immunology, parasitology, and other related courses.
+She is also an adjunct instructor in Hematology at Pennsylvania Hospital, Philadelphia, PA.
+She holds a Master's Degree in Biology and Health Care Administration.

 Laurie Bjerklie, M.A., MLS(ASCP)CM is currently a Content Developer for MediaLab and LabCE.
 She earned a B.S. in Medical Laboratory Science from the University of North Dakota and an M.A. in Curriculum and Instruction from Saint Xavier University.
 She has over 14 years of experience in higher education and has held faculty positions in both MLT and MLS programs.
 She most recently served as the Program Manager of Medical Laboratory Science at Saint Louis University.